opendilab/DI-engine/nervex/docs/source/best_practice/irregular_learner_log.rst

 But you must make sure that, in policy's method ``_monitor_vars_learn``, you must list **all** keys that may appear in info dict, no matter they appear in every iteration, or appear periodically.
 Then learner can utilize sliding window average to print variable's correct value.

-Here is an example from TD3.
+Here is an example from PPG.

 Auxiliary losses be calculated every `self._cfg.learn.aux_freq` iterations.